atick-faisal/label-studio/docs/source/guide/troubleshooting.md

 ### Annotators cannot see predictions

-If annotators can't see predictions or if you encounter unexpected behavior after you [import pre-annotations into Label Studio](predictions), review this guidance to resolve the issues.
+If annotators can't see predictions or if you encounter unexpected behavior after you [import pre-annotations into Annotation Hub](predictions), review this guidance to resolve the issues.

 First, in the **Settings > Annotation** section for your project, ensure that **Use predictions to pre-label tasks** is enabled.